osoka46/Html-Css-JavaScript-BitcoinPage/README.md

 # Html-Css-JavaScript-BitcoinPage
-wit dynamic login Page and toDoListApp
+with dynamic login Page and toDoListApp

 to check it out type ==>